medgar591/POLARis/README.md

 # POLARis / POLARroids
-A simple game based on polar graphs.
+A simple timing game based on polar graphs.

 This game is a single screen game similar to asteroid with a player ship in the center and floating rocks.